Borrow, Return and Renewal

-- Three days for multimedia materials and back issue journals
+- Three days for Multimedia materials and Serials materials

 - Two hours for Course Reserve materials

 For Course Reserve materials borrowing within two hours before closing on G/F, you may keep them overnight, and they must be returned before 9:30 am on the next opening day.

 Please note that all borrowed materials can be renewed once, except the following library materials which are not renewable:

 - Materials reserved by other library users